-Some timbers will continue their journey as part of a new timber structure, where they remain ‘as found’, celebrating the original patina, weathered color, antique milling marks and other signs of previous life.
+Some timbers will continue their journey as part of a new timber structure, where they remain ‘as-found’, celebrating the original patina, weathered color, antique milling marks and other signs of previous life.
 A majority of the timbers will move on to the head saw, then the resaw where they’re milled into board stock repurposing the antique wood into paneling, flooring, fixtures, and more to be used in commercial and residential spaces.

 If the wood is destined to become flooring, the “molder blanks” meet our expert molders where they’re given precision tongue and groove.
 The planks then go through quality control and are shipped to you.

-After decades of supplying the industry with reclaimed barn wood, and being very intentional to not just source our "barn wood" from barns but a variety of non-usable agricultural buildings, we re-named this popular collection American Prarie.
+After decades of supplying the industry with reclaimed barn wood, and being very intentional to not just source our "barn wood" from barns but a variety of non-usable agricultural buildings, we re-named this popular collection American Prairie.
 Same look as the barn wood we all love with a different name—and a do-good attitude.
-We believe in saving usable barns and other ag structures that are the fabric of our country's history, so part of the proceeds from American Prairie sales go support domestic barn and historic restoration through groups like Restore Oregon, New York State Barn Coalition, and National Barn Alliance.
+We believe in saving usable barns and other ag structures that are the fabric of our country's history, so part of the proceeds from American Prairie sales support domestic barn and historic restoration through groups like Restore Oregon, New York State Barn Coalition, and National Barn Alliance.

 Can a sustainably harvested or reclaimed engineered wood floor be eco-friendly and socially responsible?
-We studied, researched, and developed until we created our own engineered wood products that are FSC-certified, formaldehyde-free, low-VOC, CARB2, and made right here in the USA.
+We studied, researched, and developed until we created our own engineered wood products that are FSC-certified®, formaldehyde-free, low-VOC, CARB2, and made right here in the USA.
 Available for most of our reclaimed wood and all sustainably harvested species— you can mix engineered products into your project while maintaining consistency with your solid wood choices.
 It comes in two thicknesses, both ready for installation on cement slabs, in basements, over radiant heat, or anywhere you need your floor to have minimal movement.

 We supply quality structural and decorative timbers from both reclaimed and fresh sawn sources in a variety of species.
 Surface treatments include planed, sand-blasted, rough-sawn, hand-hewn, wire-brushed, and more.
-Antique Hand-Hewn Timbers often include mortise pockets, tenons, and peg holes, insect marks, checking and knots in addition to their original hand-hewn surfaces.
+Antique Hand-Hewn Timbers often include mortise pockets, tenons, and peg holes, insect marks, checking, and knots in addition to their original hand-hewn surfaces.
 Our Industrial Salvaged Timbers have a more uniform patina with band sawn, circle sawn, or planed surfaces and original bolt holes, nail holes, fastener marks, ferrous staining, checking, occasional knots, and other signs of their previous life.

 With 9 acres of timbers, including more than fifty species, grades, finishes, sizes, and specialty items, we are the largest resource for reclaimed and sustainably harvested timbers.
-Plus, Pioneer Millworks is one of the only sources of FSC certified custom-cut Douglas fir timbers in the world.
+Plus, Pioneer Millworks is one of the only sources of FSC-certified® custom-cut Douglas fir timbers in the world.
 Let's talk about your timber needs.

 Thanks to our sister company New Energy Works, we can even offer builders, project managers, and homeowners the opportunity to have fully assembled heavy timber trusses delivered to their site, ready for installation.
 Send us your plans and we'll design a set of trusses to meet the structural loads for your project.
 We'll then fabricate and assemble each one delivering anywhere in the country.
 Need a crew to set them?
 No problem.
 When required, we can send a team of experts to assist in placing trusses on your walls, whatever the wall system might be and wherever it might be located.
-We have a website entirely dedicated to trusses, check it out.